 CAS will accept applications from artists and curators in all mediums, including and not limited to digital, fiber, film/video, illustration, installations, performance, pottery and sculpture.
-Please note artists who presented their work as part of the 2018 season will not be eligible to re-apply until 2021.
+Please note artists who presented their work as part of the 2019 season will not be eligible to re-apply until 2021.
 CAS Arts Center, 48 Main Street will be closed January through September for renovation and expansion.
 The Laundry King, 65 Main Street will host the CAS exhibition program during that time.
 Winter hours will be in effect January through April, with the space open Friday - Sundays, and Monday’s on holiday weekends.
 CAS Arts Center programming will resume in October.

 All proposals will be reviewed by the CAS Artists Council, a newly formed a group of professional mid-career and established visual, literary and performing artists local to the Catskill area acting as stewards and advocates for the organization’s curatorial pursuits in relation to exhibitions, education, programs, lectures and performances.
-CAS will notify all applicants of the Artists Council’s decision by June 2018.
+CAS will notify all applicants of the Artists Council’s decision by July 2019.
 All work will be considered for solo and group shows at CAS Arts Center or the Laundry King at the recommendation of the Artist Council.
-For more information visit 2019 Exhibition Season: Submission Form.

 Class and Lecture Submission

 CAS schedules concerts, plays, dance, film screenings, book and poetry readings, puppet shows, and more year-round.
 Many factors are considered when scheduling these programs, including prior bookings for CAS and partner organizations, technical needs, cost, and audience appeal.